maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

   - See [vendor list](https://tinysa.org/wiki/pmwiki.php?n=Main.Buying) to avoid bad clones.
 - **Important:** attenuators and DC blocks
   - For both instruments above you should use attenuators.
+  - "SMA RF DC-Block DC to 6 GHz 50 Ohm"
+  - "Nooelec SMA Attenuator Kit - Bundle of 6pc 2W 50 Ohm SMA in-Line Attenuators"
+- "6.5ft Low-Loss Coaxial Extension Cable RG58 (50 Ohm) SMA Male to SMA Female"
+- "U.FL to SMA Male Coaxial RG178 Low Loss Cable"

+### Basic addons
+- "RF Demo Kit for NanoVNA-F - by deepelec" (The green board with all the cool Smith Charts and components)
+- "NanoVNA Testboard Kit" (the little blue board the filter was built on)
 - stethoscope camera with microphone (or stethoscope  microphone alone)

 ### Advanced add-ons